kleinlikecalvin/faq-accordion-card-main/README.md

 ## Acknowledgments

-As always, a huge thanks to my mentor Nate Walston, I'm getting better every week thanks to you!
+As always, a huge thanks to my mentor Nate Walston, I'm getting better every week because of you!